Loading...

 • liquid chromatography separation on the Evosep One coupled

-• data acquisition on the TIMS TOF systems (Brukerusing Data Dependent Acquisition (DDA - also named Shotgun proteomics).
+• data acquisition on the TIMS TOF systems (Brukerusing either Data Dependent Acquisition (DDA) or Data Independent Acquistion (DIA) with Parallel Accumulation and Serial Fragmentation (PASEF).

 4. Data analysis